 OK, so you lost your driver’s license.
 But TSA accepts a bunch of other forms of ID for domestic travel.
 So, if you have any of the below with you at the airport, you don’t have to sweat it at all.

 Flying without an ID?
-Here are some alternative IDs to try
+Here are some alternative documents to try:

 - DHS trusted traveler cards (Global Entry, NEXUS, SENTRI, FAST)